 Also, along the route, there are many sculptures in many different, quite modern styles.

 The main landmark at the historic center is the Palácio Nacional de Sintra.
 It was already built in the 10th century as a Moorish Alcazar.
 Later it was used from the 14th to the 20th century as the Royal summer residence.
-It’s most prominent feature, however, are two chimneys – making it look a bit like a nuclear power plant.
+Its most prominent feature, however, is two chimneys – making it look a bit like a nuclear power plant.
 You are right, I am not a great romantic.
 Anyway, today, you can visit the power plant – hey, that’s such a clever double meaning! – and cherish its truly exquisite decorations.

 The historic center consists of little alleys winding up and down between loads of souvenir shops and snack bars and cafés and it’s difficult to take a picture without ten tourists on it.

 At the end of the day, I don’t really get why Sintra is almost exclusively a day-trip destination because it’s simply impossible to see everything there is to see.
-If you’de like to visit all the palaces and mansions and take your sweet time, you’d need at least two if not three days.
+If you’d like to visit all the palaces and mansions and take your sweet time, you’d need at least two if not three days.

 And I recommend this visit although Sintra – and its stupid weather gods – tested me a lot that day.